Teresa Wong

-Teresa Wong (Chinese: Wong Hiu-nam, 王曉南) is a traditional Chinese Huqin (Erhu) player, originating from Hong Kong.
+Teresa Wong (Wong Hiu-nam, 王曉南) is a traditional Chinese huqin (erhu) player, originating from Hong Kong.
 She started her training at the age of six and studied at the Central Music Academy.
 She joined the China Central Orchestra after graduation and has performed with the Hong Kong Chinese Orchestra.
 She has been called the 'Vanessa-Mae of erhu'.

-Her music is very similar to the likes of artists such as 12 Girls Band or Vanessa Mae.
-Her musical technique draws from the Huqin family of instruments used in the Tang Dynasty (618AD - 907AD in China).
-Currently Teresa has one album, Modern Tang Allures.
+Her music is similar to the likes of artists such as 12 Girls Band or Vanessa Mae.
+Her musical technique draws from the Huqin family of instruments used in the Tang dynasty (618 AD – 907 AD in China).
+Currently, Teresa has released a varied of albums, such as Longing for Ardour, and Modern Tang Allures.